-Normally when you get rain on your holiday it pretty much ruins it but at Bluestone it didn’t matter one bit.
+Normally when you get rain on your holiday it pretty much ruins it if you’re in the UK but at Bluestone Wales, it didn’t matter one bit.
 Sure enough, sunshine would have been a bonus but it certainly wasn’t a necessity.

 Little Bean’s Climbing Wall